 These seven broad categories of skills, necessary in today's rapidly changing world, can be seen as a framework encompassing the wide range of discrete transferable skills that students acquire over time.
 Developing transferable skills essentially means "learning for transfer" - that is, taking what is learned in one situation and applying it to other, new situations.
 Students in Ontario schools "learn for transfer" in all of the subjects and disciplines of the Ontario curriculum, from Kindergarten to Grade 12.
 In fact, in every grade and subject, their learning is assessed, in part, in terms of their ability to apply or transfer what they have learned to familiar and new contexts (see the category "Application" in the Sample Achievement Charts).
 The curriculum provides opportunities for students to develop transferable skills in age- and grade-appropriate ways throughout their school years.
-Students develop transferable skills not in isolation but as part of their learning in all subjects of the curriculum.
-These skills are developed through students' cognitive, social, emotional, and physical engagement in learning.
+Students develop transferable skills are developed through students' cognitive, social, emotional, and physical engagement in learning.
 Educators facilitate students' development of transferable skills explicitly through a variety of teaching and learning methods, models, and approaches, and assessment practices, in a safe, inclusive, and equitable learning environment.